Gnaeus Marcius Coriolanus: Modern scepticism

 Some modern scholars question parts of the story of Coriolanus.
-It is notable that accounts of Coriolanus' life are first found in works from the third century BC, some two hundred years after Coriolanus' life, and there are few authoritative historical records prior to the Gallic sack of Rome in 390 BC.
+It is notable that accounts of Coriolanus's life are first found in works from the third century BC, some two hundred years after Coriolanus's life, and there are few authoritative historical records prior to the Gallic sack of Rome in 390 BC.
 Whether or not Coriolanus himself is a historical figure, the saga preserves a genuine popular memory of the dark, unhappy decades of the early 5th century BC when the Volscians overran Latium and threatened the very existence of Rome.

 Cultural references

 Shakespeare's Coriolanus is the last of his "Roman plays".
 Its portrayal of the hero has led to a long tradition of political interpretation of Coriolanus as an anti-populist, or even proto-fascist leader.
 Bertolt Brecht's version of Coriolanus (1951) stresses this aspect.
 Shakespeare's play also forms the basis of the 2011 motion picture Coriolanus, starring and directed by Ralph Fiennes, in which Coriolanus is the protagonist.

 John Dennis's play The Invader of His Country was staged at the Drury Lane Theatre in 1719.
 Inspired by Shakespeare's work, it made reference to the recent Jacobite uprisings against the Hanoverian Succession.

 Heinrich Joseph von Collin's 1804 play Coriolan portrayed him in the context of German romantic ideas of the tragic hero.
 Beethoven's 1807 Coriolan Overture was written for a production of the von Collin play.

 T. S. Eliot wrote a sequence of poems in 1931 entitled "Coriolan".

-Coriolanus: Hero without a Country is a 1963 Italian film based on the legend of Coriolanus.
+Thunder of Battle is a 1964 Italian film based on the legend of Coriolanus.

-Steven Saylor's 2007 novel Roma presents Coriolanus as a plebeian, the child of a patrician mother and plebeian father.
+Steven Saylor's 2007 novel Roma: A Novel of Ancient Rome presents Coriolanus as a plebeian, the child of a patrician mother and plebeian father.
 His attitudes toward the changes occurring in Rome during his lifetime are reflective of what has been described.
 He achieves Senatorial status thanks to his military valour and connections.
-When he calls for the abolition of the office of Tribune, he becomes a target of the plebeians and their representatives.
+When he calls for the abolition of the office of tribune, he becomes a target of the plebeians and their representatives.
 He flees before the trial which would ruin him and his family socially and financially, and seeks the alliance with the Volsci described above.
 His military campaign against Rome is successful and his forces are approaching the walls of the city until the appeal of the Roman women, including his patrician mother and his wife.
 When he orders his troops to withdraw, he is killed by them.

 The 48 Laws of Power uses Coriolanus as an example of violating Law no. 4: "Always Say Less Than Necessary", citing his constant insulting of the plebeians as the reason for his exile.

-Suzanne Collins' series "The Hunger Games" features a lead character named Coriolanus Snow.
-The prequel, "The Ballad of Songbirds and Snakes", focuses solely on Coriolanus Snow, and Collins then references the similarities between the historical Coriolanus and the fictional Coriolanus.
+In Suzanne Collins's novel series The Hunger Games the lead antagonist is named Coriolanus Snow.
+The prequel, The Ballad of Songbirds and Snakes, focuses solely on Coriolanus Snow, and Collins then references the similarities between the historical Coriolanus and the fictional Coriolanus.